Adityya55/Adhoc-Insights/README.md

 fact_manufacturing_cost: contains the cost incurred in the production of each product
 fact_pre_invoice_deductions: contains pre-invoice deductions information for each product
 fact_sales_monthly: contains monthly sales data for each product.
-For further info about each table, check the MetaData.txt file

 Database schema: